JoelStansbury/widgetron/README.md

 1. Builds and packages a simple electron interface to navigate to `localhost:8866`
 2. Copies a designated notebook into a template python package
+   - The package specifies `**` for package_data so be sure to clean out any `__pycache__` folders and other garbage.
+3. Copies the entire contents of the built electron application into the template python package as well.
-3. Makes a conda-package to hold the notebook
+4. Makes a conda-package to hold the notebook
    - By default, this package only depends on `python`, `conda`, `voila`, and `ipywidgets`.
 So if your widget requires more stuff you'll need to explicitly add them.
    - Additional packages can be added to the `run` dependencies ([meta.yaml#L22](https://github.com/JoelStansbury/widgetron/blob/main/src/widgetron/templates/recipe/meta.yaml#L22)) via the `-deps` parameter. e.g. `widgetron -f my_notebook.ipynb -deps numpy my_conda_package scipy`.
    - These packages must be found either on `conda-forge` or in `local` (will add a `-c` arg soon)
-4. Builds an installer
+5. Builds an installer

 ## Usage
 ```bash